isti20/isti20/README.md

 ## About Me

-I am an aspiring Data Analyst with an interest in transforming data into meaningful insights to support business decision-making.
 I am an aspiring Data Analyst passionate about finding patterns and turning data into meaningful insights.
 With a background in Mathematics, I bring strong analytical, problem-solving, and quantitative skills to my data journey.

 I started my Data journey by completing the HIT Bootcamp in ERP Programming at Hashmicro, and then completed the Data Analyst Python 2026 & Project (New Update: + SQL) course on Udemy.
-Through these learning experiences and personal projects, I continue to strengthen my skills in data analysis and explore how data can support better decision-making.

 I am currently building my data analytics portfolio through hands-on projects using SQL, Python, Power BI, and other data tools.